jmettraux/aachen/src/pxa__exploration.md

 Rest
 : the 6th turn should be a rest turn<br/>(50min explo then 10min rest);
-: skip the rest turn → Exhaustion Level increases by 1.
+: skip the rest turn → Exhaustion Level increases by 1;
+: keep a watch.

 Pitch Torch
 : lasts 3 turns (30 minutes);